dcoates83/Azure-Sky-Ragdolls/pages/litters.md

 month of pregnancy.</p>
           <p>
-            When we believe the Queens are pregnant, we update every Depositor the <strong >anticipated litter birth date.</strong> Cats’ gestation period varies around 58-70 days.
+            When we believe the Queens are pregnant, we update the <strong >anticipated litter birth date on the website.</strong> Cats’ gestation period varies around 58-70 days.
           </p>
           <p>
-            While vaccinations are given at 8, 12 and 16 weeks, vaccines and alter dates are dependent on the Veterinarian.
-Go home dates may change depending on these conditions.
+            While vaccinations are given at 8, 12 and 16 weeks, vaccines and alter dates are depending on the Veterinarian availability.
+Go home dates may change because of this.
           </p>
           <h2>Predicted colors and dates of the kittens will be listed,<br> but of course
 Mother Nature does her own thing!</h2>